Maximizing Seaweed Growth on Autonomous Farms: A Dynamic Programming Approach for Underactuated Systems Navigating on Uncertain Ocean Currents: Introduction

-For managing uncertainty in underactuated systems, exact equations optimize the expectation or a risk-function over a stochastic solution of probabilistic ocean flows \cite{subramani_lermusiaux_CMAME2019}.
-However, this demands a principled uncertainty distribution for flows, which are non-Gaussian in ocean currents.
-Since we require forecast data and most operational forecast systems produce solely deterministic forecasts, this principled approach is not yet suitable for our operational setting.
-At the same time, robust control techniques, which aim to maximize the objective even in the face of worst-case bounded disturbances, are not suitable when considering realistic error bounds, as the forecast error often equals or exceeds our propulsion capabilities.
-Thus, to accommodate deviations from the optimal trajectory resulting from forecast inaccuracies, frequent replanning while considering predictions in a \ac{MPC} fashion has been proposed \cite{yilmaz_et_al_JOE2008,yilmaz_et_al_Oceans2006,wiggert.2022}.
-This can be implemented using non-linear programming or by employing the value function of an \ac{HJ} closed-loop control scheme, which offers the benefits of being both fast and guaranteed optimal.
-An emergent approach \cite{loon.2021,bellemare2020autonomous} is to use \ac{RL} to learn how to best operate despite the uncertainty.
-The agents operate in similar environments (underactuated dynamics and unknown environmental flows) with the short-term objective of station keeping \cite{loon.2021, bellemare2020autonomous} or trajectory tracking \cite{xie2020design}.
-These objectives differ significantly from our objective of optimizing a long-term objective such as seaweed growth.
+There is limited research that focuses on maximizing seaweed growth.
+In \cite{bhabra_et_al_Oceans2020, bhabra_MSThesis2021}, the authors maximize seaweed harvesting using autonomous vessels in varied settings.
+They use a 3D \ac{HJ} reachability framework in which the harvesting state is augmented into the third dimension.
+They optimize harvesting from stationary seaweed farms and assume the currents to be known making it not applicable in realistic settings, additionally the value function is not suitable for a closed-loop control policy.

-There is only a little research in the control field that focuses on maximizing seaweed growth, For example, Bhabra et al.~\cite{bhabra.2020} maximize seaweed harvesting using autonomous vessels in varied settings.
-A key distinction to our approach is that the seaweed is grown not on the agent itself, but in discrete seaweed farms, with the objective being to optimize the trajectory and sequence of harvesting rather than continuously maximizing growth.
-Bhabra et al.~\cite{bhabra.2020} use a 3D \ac{HJ} reachability framework in which the harvesting state is augmented into the third dimension.
-To find the path with maximum growth, they run forward reachability in the state space for seaweed in 3D.
-This formulation needs to be adapted for closed-loop control and can be computationally demanding due to the added dimension in the \ac{HJ} calculation.
+For managing current uncertainty, previous work optimizes the expectation or a risk function over a stochastic solution of probabilistic ocean flows \cite{subramani_lermusiaux_CMAME2019}.
+However, this is not yet suitable for operational settings as it demands a principled uncertainty distribution for flows but most operational forecasts are deterministic.
+At the same time, robust control techniques, which aim to maximize the objective even in the face of worst-case disturbances, are not suitable when considering realistic error bounds, as the forecast error often equals or exceeds our low propulsion capabilities.
+Thus, to mitigate forecast inaccuracies, frequent replanning in a \ac{MPC} fashion has been proposed using either non-linear programming \cite{yilmaz_et_al_JOE2008,yilmaz_et_al_Oceans2006} or employing the \ac{HJ} value function as feedback policy \cite{wiggert.2022}, which offers the benefits of being both fast and optimal.
+Another approach is to use \ac{RL} to learn how to best operate stratospheric balloons despite wind forecast uncertainty \cite{loon.2021,bellemare2020autonomous}.
+While they ran operational experiments over more than 30 days their objective of staying above a certain area is relatively short-term, rendering \ac{RL} appropriate.
+However, the applicability of \ac{RL} for long-term objectives, similar to ours, remains uncertain.